A Fundamental Line of Black Hole Activity: Summary

-The fact that the FP of black hole activity is manifestly scale invariant suggests that it represents a relationship between the dimensionless beam power and the dimensionless bolometric luminosity of the black hole system.
-In section 2 it is shown that a dimensionless representation of the fundamental plane is consistent with detailed studies of the FP of black hole activity (see columns 2, 5, and 6 of Table 1).
+The fact that the FP is manifestly scale invariant suggests that it represents a relationship between the Eddington normalized beam power and Eddington normalized bolometric luminosity of the black hole system.
+In section 2 it is shown that the dimensionless representation given by eq.
+(2) is consistent with independent emipirical and theoretical studies of radio sources (see columns 2, 5, and 6 of Table 1).
 Given that eq.
 (1) may be written in the form of eq.
-(2), the value of $A$ may be written in terms of best fit FP parameters $a$ and $b$: $A = a/(a+b)$.
+(2), the value of $A$ may be written in terms of the best fit FP parameter values $a$ and $b$: $A = a/(a+b)$, and these values are listed in Table 1.
+Another way to determine the value of $A$ is described in section 3: the beam power $L_j$ of a source may be determined using eq.
+(4) given the values of $C$ and $D$ listed in Table 1 for sources of that type, and the value of $L_{bol}$ may be obtained using eq.
+(3).
+A direct fit to eq.
+(2) is then possible since it is easy to convert black hole mass to $L_{Edd}$.
+The values of $A$ obtained by a direct fit to the data are presented in Table 2.

 In terms of understanding the physics of the sources and constraining models that describe the sources, $A$ is of paramount importance since eq.
 (2) implies that $L_j \propto L_{bol}^A~M^{(1-A)}$.
-All nine samples studied are consistent with a single value of $A$ and yield a weighted mean value of $0.45 \pm 0.02$ (see column (7) of Table 1); this is consistent with the value of $0.44 \pm 0.05$ obtained independently by Daly (2016) for powerful extended radio sources.
-In addition, these results are consistent with those obtained by Fender, Gallo, \& Jonker (2003), who find $L_j \propto L_X^{0.5}$.
+All nine samples studied are consistent with a single value of $A$ and yield a mean value of $0.45 \pm 0.02$ (see column (7) of Table 1); this is consistent with the value of $0.44 \pm 0.05$ obtained by Daly (2016) for FRII AGN.
+The mean value of $A$ for the four samples that make up the ``combined sample'' listed in Table 2 is $0.45 \pm 0.01$.
+However, the fit to the combined sample indicates a smaller value of $A$, which is likely due to the different y-intercepts of the samples causing offsets that modify the value of $A$ for the fit to the combined sample.